 Though smallcases appear to be more cost-effective in terms of returns, they require market awareness.
 Smallcases are also an option for investors who have the necessary knowledge to run their own portfolio.
 Otherwise, mutual funds are a better option.

 This is all from our side regarding Smallcase vs Mutual Fund.
-Please share your thoughts in the comment section.
+Please share your thoughts about smallcase vs mutual funds in the comment section.

 Why smallcase is better than mutual funds?